makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 As mentioned earlier on this page, the *DbToolsBundle* stores can list existing backup files when you want to restore a previous one with the restore command.

 All backups are stored in a directory.
-Per default this directory is `%kernel.project_dir%/var/db_tools` but [it could be configured](./configuration#storage-directory).
+By default this directory is `%kernel.project_dir%/var/db_tools` but [it could be configured](./configuration#storage-directory).

 In this directory, each backup is put in sub-directories depending on the backup date.
 The backup's filename